-Please read http://www.student.cs.uwaterloo.ca/~cs240e/w21/guidelines/guidelines.pdf for guidelines on submission.
-For problems 1-6, submit your solutions electronically as a PDF file using MarkUs.
+Be sure to read the assignment guidelines (https://student.cs.uwaterloo.ca/~cs240 e/w24/assignments.phtml#guidelines).
+For Questions 1-6, submit your solutions individually to MarkUS as a PDF with the corresponding file names a0q1.pdf, a0q2.pdf, You should also submit a0.tex with the LATEX-code, as well as AID01.txt, and polar_bear.jpg and the other image you choose for Q6 to MarkUs.

 This assignment is worth up to 6 bonus marks, which will be added to your total mark (raw score) for assignment 1.